 People infected with COVID-19 can have very mild or no respiratory symptoms (asymptomatic) and can transmit the virus to others without being aware of it.

-We are following the recommendations from the World Health Organisation, and are introducing new measures to keep visitors, patients, and staff safe.
+We are following the recommendations from the World Health Organisation, and are introduced measures to keep visitors, patients, and staff safe.

 What does this mean for me?